bytenaija/7dash/README.md

 ## Running tests with Jest
 * Open your Terminal
-* Run this command npm test -- -t "Iput the name of the method you want to test".
+* Run this command npm test -- -t "Input the name of the method you want to test".
 E.g npm test -- -t "test delimiters"
 * See Test Screenshort in the project folder for more details